Cloud Spectra Gateway -- Quick Start v1.0.0

 curl -s https://checkip.amazonaws.com

 The same pattern applies to every feature.
-TLS termination (ACM), the IPVS L4 load balancer, the Suricata IDS/IPS, nftables firewall rules, domain/URL filtering, and the AI Gateway are each enabled from the dashboard with their own settings.
-See the User Guide for the full per-feature reference.
+Each of these is enabled from the dashboard with its own settings; see the User Guide for the full per-feature reference.

 Key ports